fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 After a certain amount of iron, niter or horses has been accumulated you will be able to use these to boost production, science and culture.

-The amount of boots are only minor but steady, depending on your income of strategic resources.
+The amount of boosts are depending on the amount accumulated.
 At the moment every AI civ is also boosting up to once per turn.

 [b]Boostable Resources[/b]
 [u]Iron[/u]
+- Boost ratio: 1 Iron to 1 Production
-Minimal amount for boosting is 25, can be used on the production-panel to boost the current production of a city.
-Only usable once per turn.
-The entire iron will be used if possible.
+- Minimal amount for boosting is 25, the [b]button will ONLY show up[/b] on the production-panel if you have enough iron

-If a production gets completed, only the iron for completing it will be consumed.
-You need to be in the renaissance era to be able to use the iron boost.
+- Usable once per turn (no finishing and boosting on the same turn)
+- Its a all or nothing decision, all iron will be consumed for boosting (if possible)
+- Incase a boost would finish the production, it will consume iron equal to the needed production

 [u]Niter[/u]
-Currently in development.
+- Currently in development

 [u]Horses[/u]
-Currently in development.
+- Currently in development

 [b]Upcoming[/b]
-- Implementation of niter and horse boosts.
+- Implementation of niter and horse boosts
-- Adding deeper decision-logic for AI boosting.
+- Adding deeper decision-logic for AI boosting
+- Tweaking maybe

 [b]Known issues[/b]
-- Currently iam testing all this.
+- Currently iam testing all this, it might come to issues, please report!
+- Especially the boost-ratios might need to be tweaked, please leave me your comments!

 [b]Game-Versions & Localization[/b]
 Works only with Gathering-Storm.